 NCAA Guidelines for Course Registration

 NCAA has specific requirements for eligibility.
-If you have aspirations to play NCAA athletics at a Division I or Division II college, you must meet their core course requirements by the end of your fourth year of high school, which can be tricky if you have repeated a grade or gone to an International high school.
+If you have aspirations to play NCAA athletics at a Division I or Division II college, you must meet their core course requirements by the end of your fourth year of high school, which can be difficult if you have repeated a grade or gone to an international high school.

 Core Courses Required

 There are 16 core course requirements for Division I and 14 for Division II colleges.

 |English||4 years||3 years|

 (1 year of lab if offered by high school)